 - Health and well-being

 - Legislation, frameworks and professional practise

 - Play, development and learning for school readiness

 - Professional development

 - Observation, assessment and planning

-Upon completion of this course, students can move onto the Level 3 CACHE Diploma in an Early Years Education and Care.
+Upon completion of this course, students can move onto the Level 3 CACHE Technical Diploma in Childcare and Education (Early Years Educator).
 You could also take up an apprenticeship or move straight into employment, with possible careers including: Primary teaching, early years teacher, early years educator, nanny, childminder, practitioner in day nurseries, nursery schools and primary schools or preschool worker.